paweljarosz/defarc/README.md

 	local conditions = defarc.get_conditions()
 ```

-### .get_condition_by_id(condition_id)
+### get_condition_by_id(condition_id)
 Returns a table with selected condition data.
 One need to provide a proper condition id, otherwise it will return nil.

 * **PARAMETER:** `condition_id` (string) - an id of a condition from Arcweave JSON
 * **RETURNS:** `condition_table` (table) - a table with data regarding selected condition